-- Unit 1 The study of life (ecology and food science) - Unit 2 The Cell (Genetics, photosynthesis, respiration and enzymes) - Unit 3 The organism (a study of body systems, plant biology and microbiology) here are 22 mandatory practical activities.
-Three of these are examined each year, two portfolio.
+- Unit 1 The study of life (ecology and food science) - Unit 2 The Cell (Genetics, photosynthesis, respiration and enzymes) - Unit 3 The organism (a study of body systems, plant biology and microbiology) There are 22 mandatory practical activities.
+Three of these are examined each year, two of which have to be answered.
+A laboratory record of these activities has to be kept and available for inspection by The Department of Education.
+An ecology portfolio must also be completed.
+As of yet, no marks are awarded for the laboratory notebook or the portfolio.
 There is a strong emphasis on social and applied aspects e.g. when studying the breathing system, a breathing disorder is studied.